sagiw2/FinalProject-DonkeyCar/README.md

 # Usage

 After completing the installation, the system is plug n play.
 Boot up the car and connect through an ssh server to it (need an -XC prefix to receive video data).
 After a video feed is received simply click on the screen and the car will travel to the desired location.

+# TODO
+* remove non-relevant code snippets left from testing
+* separate the open-cv video feed from the pointandgo.py and move it to another part to speed up the algorithm code
+* finish occupancy grid from depth image and integrate it to the algorithm